As my books are for 11 - 14 year olds, most of my school visits are for Key Stage 3 students, but I can adapt for younger and older.

 • Plan short breaks between sessions.

-On the day I will bring with me books to sell, free postcards to give away, my presentation on a USB and plenty of energy and enthusiasm.
+On the day I will bring free postcards to give away, my presentation on a USB and plenty of energy and enthusiasm.

 Ivanhoe.JPG